chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 | 0.0523547|     0.0460996| 0.4743|  8.369943| 0.0002896|  2| -204.4377| 416.8754| 431.7697| 68.16302|         303|  306|

 </div>
-Adjusted R^2^ (as a percentage, to two decimal places) = <input class='webex-solveme nospaces' size='4' data-answer='["4.61"]'/> %, which represents the percentage of the variance in the change in STAI scores is explained by the affect value of an image.
+Adjusted R^2^ (as a *percentage*, to two decimal places) = <input class='webex-solveme nospaces' size='4' data-answer='["4.61"]'/> %, which represents the percentage of the variance in the change in STAI scores is explained by the affect value of an image.
+(Remember, the values given by `glance()` are _proportions_, so need to be multiplied by 100 to get the percentage.)

 \